Why Our Baby? TRISOMY 13/18 CHROMOSOMES

 Although the genes in the three chromosomes are normal, too much or too little genetic material in a cell affects every stage of the development of the baby.
 Therefore the blueprint for development is altered from the moment of conception.

-A very small percentage of babies are born, not with a complete trisomy but with a partial trisomy.
-This means that an extra piece of a chromosome is present.
+A very small percentage of babies are born, not with a complete trisomy, but with a partial trisomy.
+This is much rarer and means that the affected baby has TWO copies of the affected chromosome PLUS a partial copy.
 Babies with a partial trisomy may show some or all of the characteristics of the particular trisomy.
-This depends on the precise amount and nature of the additional chromosomal material.
+This depends on the precise amount and nature of the additional chromosomal material present.

-In a balanced translocation, the normal number (46) of chromosomes are present in each cell but some or all of the material from one chromosome may be located on to a different chromosome.
-There is no loss of chromosomal material.
+In a balanced translocation, the normal number (46) of chromosomes are present in each cell but some or all of the material from one chromosome may be located onto a different chromosome.
+A person who carries a balanced translocation is not usually affected by it, and is often unaware of having it.
+There is no loss of genetic material.
 Babies with balance translocations are completely normal and their chromosomal rearrangement should have no implications regarding health or physical appearance.
-However, their children would be at risk of inheriting an unbalanced translocation.
+The only time it may become important is if he or she has children.
+This is because the child may inherit what we call an unbalanced translocation

 This means that either